yar-kik/conjector/README.md

 class SomeEnvDependingService:
     env_depend_var: str
 ```
-In this case, you set `CONFIG_FILENAME=application-dev.yml` in env variables, and `py-app-properties` will use that file.
+In this case, you set `CONFIG_FILENAME=application-dev.yml` in env variables, and `conjector` will use that file.

 ## Lazy initialization
 If you want to create some dataclass instance with filled required data during init,